uia-worker/bachis/IS-105_en.md

 There is compulsory attendance up to 6 hours a week, which includes joint gatherings and teamwork.
 Expected work volume is 13 hours per week.

-# Terms to go to the exam
+# Examination requirements
 No more than 80% absence from the compulsory teaching.
 There are regular intermediate submissions and these must be approved in order for the final folder to be evaluated.

-# Exam
+# Assessment methods and criteria
 Portfolio assessment.

-# Student evaluation
+# Evaluation
-The study program leader, in consultation with the student union representative, determines the form of evaluation and whether the courses should have mid-term or final evaluation, cf. the quality system chapter 4.1.
-Information about the evaluation form for the topic is published in Canvas.
+The study programme manager, in consultation with the student representative, decides the method of evaluation and whether the courses will have a midterm- or end of term evaluation, see also the Quality System, section 4.1.
+Information about evaluation method for the course will be posted on Canvas.

-# Offered as a single subject
+# Offered as a single standing module
 Yes

 # Open to private list
-no
+No

 # Assessment scheme for private students
 Not applicable